Rabbitminers/Nine-Yards/README.md

 [1]: https://discordapp.com/api/guilds/1069326955742244884/widget.png?style=banner2
 [2]: https://discord.gg/GJsQadv9Mc

-You can also find documentation of the Nine Yards API [here](api_docs.md) or if enabled OpenApi docs will be avaialabe.
+You can also find documentation of the Nine Yards API [here](api_docs.md) or if enabled OpenApi docs will be avaialabe through swagger ui.

 ---